Project Jukebox Survey

 This project contains oral history interviews with long-time residents of Skagway, Alaska talking about their observations of environmental change in and around Klondike Gold Rush National Historical Park, and with National Park Service employees and residents of Nome, Alaska discussing the changing environment in and around Bering Land Bridge National Preserve.
 Capturing the effects of change on cultural and natural resources at these two coastal park areas, and hearing about the effects on the human connection to those resources allows audiences to gain first-hand understanding of a changing environment and provides the opportunity to draw comparisons between two distinct regions of Alaska.
 The interviews pay particular attention to: vegetation succession; differences in plant and animal species; retreating glaciers; vertical advance of tree lines; changes to coastal lagoons and formation of sea ice; shoreline erosion; permafrost melt; and shifts in phenology.
 Additionally, the interviews highlight the impact of such changes on the flora, fauna and humans, and the adaptations all are making to these changes.

 Support for this project was provided by the National Park Service, and Anne Mastov and Karl Gurcke of Klondike Gold Rush National Historical Park and Katie Cullen of Bering Land Bridge National Preserve who assisted in project planning and implementation, and helped identify and select people to be interviewed.
-The Skagway interviews were conducted in 2018 by Karen Brewster of the Oral History Program at the University of Alaska Fairbanks, and the Nome interviewes were conducted in 2019 by Leslie McCartney of the Oral History Program at the University of Alaska Fairbanks and Katie Cullen of the National Park Service.
-This Observing Change in Alaska's National Parks Project Jukebox website was completed by Karen Brewster in 2019.
+The Skagway interviews were conducted in 2018 by Karen Brewster of the Oral History Program at the University of Alaska Fairbanks, and the Nome interviews were conducted in 2019 by Leslie McCartney of the Oral History Program at the University of Alaska Fairbanks and Katie Cullen of the National Park Service.
+The Observing Change in Alaska's National Parks Project Jukebox was completed by Karen Brewster in 2020.
+The information in this project reflects the context of the original creation date.
+Some information may now be out of date.

 Letty Hughes was born in Montana, but her family moved to interior Alaska when she was about six years old.
 She graduated from the University of Alaska Fairbanks in 2004 with an undergraduate degree in wildlife biology.
 She has worked for the Alaska Department of Fish and Game in Fairbanks, Bethel and Nome, Alaska, and since July 2018 has been the wildlife biologist for Bering Land Bridge National Preseve based in Nome.
 Her work has included being a field technician studying the stomach...
 Read More